theKashey/kashe/README.md

   });
   ```
 - **`scope?: any`**
     Allows you to specify a custom cache scope.
 Useful for advanced scenarios where you need to control cache isolation manually.
+    - `scope` do apply only with "isolation" in place - `inboxed`, `fork` or `withIsolatedKashe`.
+    - `scope` has no meaning without any of the above.
+If explicit isolation is not used - default to `resolver` to separate caches.
     ```ts
     // normal kashe call that we would scope per request const defaultScoped = kashe(fetchUserData);